glweems/gatsby-source-behance-images/README.md

 # gatsby-source-behance-images

-A Gatsby source plugin for sourcing data into your Gatsby application from Facebooks graph API.
+A Gatsby source plugin for sourcing data into your Gatsby application from behance's api and downloading the images to use with gatsby-image

 ## Install